Everyone talks about reaching the next generation of young adults.

 But what really makes a church effective in reaching the next generation?

-I’ve visited a few churches this year that are doing a fantastic job at reaching 18-30 year olds—a vastly under-represented demographic in most churches.
+I’ve visited a few churches that are doing a fantastic job at reaching 18-30-year-olds—a vastly under-represented demographic in most churches.

 I took notes at all the churches.
 They all shared surprising characteristics, even though they are incredibly diverse.